quentinsf/icsv2ledger/README.md

-    --accounts-file FILE  file which holds a list of allowed accounts --quiet, -q           do not prompt if account can be deduced --reverse             reverse the order of entries in the CSV file --skip-dupes          detect transactions that have alrady been imported and skip --confirm-dupes       detect transactions that have already been imported and prompt to skip --skip-lines INT      number of lines to skip from CSV file --skip-older-than     skip entries more than X days old
+    --accounts-file FILE  file which holds a list of allowed accounts --quiet, -q           do not prompt if account can be deduced --reverse             reverse the order of entries in the CSV file --skip-dupes          detect transactions that have already been imported and skip --confirm-dupes       detect transactions that have already been imported and prompt to skip --skip-lines INT      number of lines to skip from CSV file --skip-older-than     skip entries more than X days old